google/graphicsfuzz/docs/glsl-fuzz-develop.md

 ### Build the GraphicsFuzz package

-The main GraphicsFuzz package `graphicsfuzz-1.0.zip` includes the main command line tools
+The main GraphicsFuzz package `graphicsfuzz.zip` includes the main command line tools
 (`glsl-generate`, `glsl-reduce`)
 and the server (`glsl-server`),